neuefische/wd-flipped-classroom-curriculum/sessions/js-callback-functions/js-callback-functions.md

   };
   ```

-This type of callback function is called `inline callback function`, since it is
+This type of function is called `anonymous function`, since it is declared without giving it a name.
-`declared inside the outer function call`.

 ## Named Callback Functions